-BigScoots has two levels of server packages.
+BigScoots has three levels of server packages.
 Their shared hosting is pretty much like NameHero in that it is fast, and you can access everything without restrictions.

-But, BigScoots bigger packages, such as VPS, fall into this almost-fully-managed category where there is a custom setup and restrictions on what you can access and change.
-They also offer concierge service in that they encourage you to contact them for any hosting or site issues.
-And they are faster than Lyrical too, and perhaps close to on par with NameHero.
-But again, you are restricted into the speed changes you can make.
+BigScoots also offers bigger packages, such as VPS, which also fall into this almost-fully-managed category where there is a custom setup and restrictions on what you can access and change.

 Fully Managed Hosting